STEEL GUITAR PLAYER

 Rose Sinclair played various instruments in bands for years, entertaining at festivals, honky tonks, and theaters in the United States, Canada, and Europe, from NYC’s Town Hall to the Carter Family Fold.
 In 2000, she took up the non-pedal steel guitar, eventually moving to Austin, TX in 2012 to focus on western swing and get to know and learn from some legendary steel players including Maurice Anderson, Denny Mathis, Pee Wee Whitewing, and Herb Steiner.

-In 2014 Rose got the call and started touring with Wayne Hancock, and appears on his 2016 album release, “Slingin’ Rhythm” [Bloodshot Records].
-When she’s off tour at home in Austin, she fronts the Rose Sinclair Steel Quartet, organizes the Steel Monday series at Sam’s Town Point, and generally enjoys the music scenes in Texas and Louisiana.
+In 2014 Rose got the call and started touring with Wayne Hancock, and appears on his 2016 album release, “Slingin’ Rhythm” [Bloodshot Records] and continued touring until 2019.
+At home in Austin, she fronts the Rose Sinclair Steel Quartet, organizes the Steel Monday series at Sam’s Town Point, and freelances with various bands.

 Rose has played the main stage at the International Steel Guitar Association in St. Louis, the Texas Steel Guitar Association Jamboree in Dallas, as well as the Southern Illinois, Denver, Nashville, Phoenix, Tulsa, and Branson steel guitar shows.
 She’s been a featured artist at the Austin and San Antonio steel guitar clubs, and opened for Asleep at the Wheel.